Dear Shareholders,

 part of this report.
 A copy of the Board's Report is being sent to all the members

-Registered Office of the Company during business hours on working days.
+at the Registered Office of the Company during business hours on working days.
 Any member

 interested in obtaining a copy of the same may write to the Company Secretary at the